ticklemetintine/eleventy-netlify/src/pathways-to-sustainability/enabling-a-sustainable-company.md

 ---
+chart_notes: sddsd
 permalink: /pathways-to-sustainability/enabling-a-sustainable-company.html
 layout: layouts/pathways-to-sustainability/enabling-a-sustainable-company.njk
-title: Enabling a Sustainable Company
 intro_text: "Sustainability is at the core of what we do: a part of who we are, and our emphasis to do well, do right, and do good.
 Measuring and managing our environmental footprint remains a major enabler for change. "
+chart_mobile: /images/uploads/annual_environmental_footprint.svg
+code:
+  code: sd
+title: Enabling a Sustainable Company
 before_chart: >-
   We empower our employees to advocate for change and build a sustainable ecosystem across our portfolio and partners across business, government and